zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/bulk-operation-executed.md

 ```

 ## Purpose
-For some options such as `Audit`, values must be taken directly from the `Bulk Operations` after it's executed.
-This `event` allows you to take this kind of information.
+For some options such as `Audit`, values must be taken directly from the bulk operation after it's executed.
+This event allows you to take this kind of information.

 ```csharp